A list of local history talks and events

 Wandsworth Heritage Service

-We meet at the Friends’ Meeting House in Wandsworth High Street, opposite the Town Hall.
-Everyone welcome.
+At the Friends’ Meeting House in Wandsworth High Street, opposite the Town Hall.

 Historic images of the Borough can be seen on the website: http://boroughphotos.org/wandsworth/

 For details of all forthcoming events, see the Wandsworth Society’s Events Programme at http://www.wandsworthsociety.org.uk